sphereio/marketplace/README.md

 =====================

-This repository contains information on how to build and run a marketplace on top of SPHERE.IO A marketplace is the combination of retailers in to one central place - the marketplace.
+This repository contains information on how to build and run a marketplace on top of SPHERE.IO A marketplace is the combination of data sets like products, prices and stocks of different retailer in  one central place - the marketplace.

 In the SPHERE.IO space this means to connect projects - many retailer projects into one marketplace project, which we call master project.